ben-ha/jcp/README.md

 ## Installation

 ### Linux
-Download the AppImage from the latest release and run.
+Download the jcp binary from the latest release and run.

 ### MacOS
-Download the jcp package from the latest release and install.
+Download the jcp binary from the latest release and run.

 ## Limitations
 1. jcp is not a sync tool.
 It does not verify the transfer, detect errors in partial transfers or runs in the background and keeps the directories synced.